 EU greenhouse gas emissions and targets

-Around 11% of the greenhouse gases emitted worldwide each year come from within the European Union.
+Less than 10% of the greenhouse gases emitted worldwide each year come from within the European Union.
 The EU's share of global emissions is falling as Europe reduces its own emissions and as those from other parts of the world, especially the major emerging economies, continue to grow.

 EU-15 over-achieves first Kyoto target